CloudChaoszero/CloudChaoszero.github.io/_posts/2020-04-03-SQL-Readability.md

 ## 80 Characters

-Here, I am abiding to past enforcement of reading ergonomics that I learned from the engineering community.
+Here, I am abiding by past enforcement of reading ergonomics that I learned from the engineering community.
 However, I think there is something more, historical to this[...seen here](https://softwareengineering.stackexchange.com/questions/148677/why-is-80-characters-the-standard-limit-for-code-width).

 Here, the long-winded sub-query went from one line, to multiple lines, within an 80 character limit.